No. The gate is automatically controlled by the City of Orlando. It opens at sunrise and closes at sunset. Violators may be trespassed.

 A 2015 estimate was over 1700 alligators.
 Please supervise your children at all times and stay on top of the berm roads.

 Absolutely not!
 This creates a danger for yourself and other visitors.
 Alligators and other potentially dangerous animals that lose their fear of humans will need to be euthanized.

 Do not touch or attempt to "rescue" the animal in any way.
 Only contact the Park if it is a Threatened or Endangered species.
 Animals live and die in the Park every day.
 Human interference would only disrupt the natural cycle of life and would put you in danger.
 Remember: an injured animal is still a wild animal.

 The Park is a facility of the City of Orlando, Public Works Department, Wastewater Division.

 Proper dress is important.
 The berms are very open and so exposure to sun and wind are always possible.
-A wide brimmed hat is recommended as are closed-toed shoes to help avoid fire ants, sand spurs, etc.
+A wide brimmed hat is recommended as are comfortable, closed-toed shoes to help avoid fire ants, sand spurs, etc.